scp-079/screen/pages/projects.md

 Java implementation of Project SCP-079
 - <a href="https://gitlab.com/scp-079/scp-079-noflood" target="_blank">SCP-079-NOFLOOD</a>:
 Message-flooding prevention
+- <a href="https://gitlab.com/scp-079/scp-079-pm" target="_blank">SCP-079-PM</a>:
+Everyone can have their own private chat bot
 - <a href="https://gitlab.com/scp-079/scp-079-regex" target="_blank">SCP-079-REGEX</a>:
 Manage the regex patterns
 - <a class="no" target="_blank">SCP-079-USER</a>: